+Consideration Of Reports Lifted From The Consent Agenda

+Executive Committee Report

+25. There were no questions or comments for Mr. Roderick on the report of the Executive Committee.

+DX Advisory Committee

-Consideration of Reports Lifted From The Consent Agenda25.
-There being no questions or comments for Mr. Roderick on the report of the Executive Committee,26.
-Mr. Allen spoke to the report of the DX Advisory Committee and raised a concern about the lack of a report from the DXAC on a tasking given to them by the Programs and Services Committee during the last quarter of 2017.
+26. Mr. Allen spoke to the report of the DX Advisory Committee and raised a concern about the lack of a report from the DXAC on a tasking given to them by the Programs and Services Committee during the last quarter of 2017.
 He encouraged all directors to develop good communications with their appointed representatives to the DXAC and to ensure they had active appointees participating in the process.

 The Board was on break for lunch and group photograph from 12:02 PM until

-1:17 PM with all previously noted in attendance.7
+1:17 PM with all previously noted in attendance.

+Maxim Society Recognition

+27. President Roderick presented (with applause) Mr. Carlson and his wife Caron Carlson, W9QLT, and Mr. Allen and his wife Katie Allen, WY7YL, certificates and pins indicating having attained membership in the ARRL Maxim Society Receipt Of General Counsel’s Report.

+Continuation of

+Consideration Of Reports Lifted From The Consent Agenda

 General Counsel’s Report

-Maxim Society Recognition

-23. President Roderick presented (with applause) Mr. Carlson and his wife Caron Carlson, W9QLT, and Mr. Allen and his wife Katie Allen, WY7YL, certificates and pins indicating having attained membership in the ARRL Maxim Society,

-24. The Board turned its attention to the report of the General Counsel by Mr. Imlay.
-He is currently working on comments, to be filed Monday January 22, 2018 with the FCC’s Public Safety and Homeland Security Bureau, on Amateur Radio hurricane response in Puerto Rice and the US Virgin Islands.
-He has circulated draft comments in Docket 17-340 on the Technical Advisory Committee (TAC) recommendations, to be filed with the FCC by January 31, 2018.
-He commented on the draft petition for rule-making, which he has been working on with Mr. Frenaye and others, for proposed enhancements to the Technician class license and/or a new Entry Level License.
-He briefed the Board on the status of an updated MOU with the Salvation Army.
-There are no policy changes involved in that updated MOU.
-ARRL edits and comments have been forwarded to the Salvation Army, where they are currently being reviewed.
+28. The League will submit comments on Monday January 22, 2018 with the FCC’s Public Safety and Homeland Security Bureau, on the subject of Amateur Radio’s 2017 hurricane response, most notably in Puerto Rico and the U.S. Virgin Islands.
+The General Counsel has circulated draft comments in Docket 17-340 on the Technical Advisory Committee (TAC) Spectrum Policy recommendations, to be filed with the FCC by January 31, 2018.
+He commented on the draft petition for rule-making, prepared at the instruction of the Executive Committee and the Board of Directors, seeking enhancements to the operating privileges afforded Technician class licensees.
+The Board also discussed options for a new Entry Level License class.
+Mr. Imlay briefed the Board on the status of an updated MOU with the Salvation Army.
 Mr. Imlay then entertained questions.
-The FCC has still not acted on the ARRL’s symbol rate petition or the 80-meter band allocation proposals, and there is no indication of when that may occur.
-Several questions regarding legal issues related to ARES and local groups applying for 501c (3) status and how such might impact group liability were posed and discussed.
-Mr. Pace raised the issue of Board confidential communications between General Counsel and Directors / Vice Directors and discussion ensued.
+The FCC has still not acted on the ARRL’s symbol rate petition or the 80-meter band allocation proposals, a subject of concern to the Board.
+Several questions by Board members to the General Counsel pertained to ARES groups applying for 501c (3) status.
+Mr. Pace asked Mr. Imlay to comment on the confidentiality of communications between General Counsel and members of the Board, and discussion ensued.

-The Board was on break from 3:02 PM until 3:23 PM
+The Board was on break from 3:02 PM until 3:23 PM, with all persons previously noted present upon the resumption of the Meeting.

+Administration & Finance Committee

-25. Mr. Pace discussed the report of the Administration and Finance.
+29. Mr. Pace, Chairman of the Administration & Finance Committee, discussed the report of the Administration and Finance.
 Questions were entertained on the 2018-19 financial plan.